emilyJLin95/jekyll_workshop/README.md

 ## Serving your project on a browser
-:rocket: The command `bundle exec jekyll serve` will run your files on `localhost:4000` It’s a barebones look right now though- the default `minima` theme You can now close the server with `ctrl+c`
+:rocket: The command `bundle exec jekyll serve` will run your files on `localhost:4000` It’s a barebones look right now though - the default `minima` theme You can now close the server with `ctrl+c`

 ## Adding a theme
 Feel free to use choose your own theme from [JekyllThemes.org](http://jekyllthemes.org/), but we’ll be walking you through how to use the [`whiteglass` theme](https://github.com/yous/whiteglass).

-Edit `_config.yml` to use whiteglass theme and its plugins (replace lines 29-31 with the following):
+Edit `_config.yml` to use the whiteglass theme and its plugins (replace lines 29-31 with the following):

 ```